intelowlproject/docs/docs/IntelOwl/advanced_usage.md

 #### PhoneInfoga

 PhoneInfoga provides several [Scanners](https://sundowndev.github.io/phoneinfoga/getting-started/scanners/) to extract as much information as possible from a given phone number.
-Those scanners may require authentication, so they're automatically skipped when no authentication credentials are found.
+Those scanners may require authentication, so they are automatically skipped when no authentication credentials are found.

 By default the scanner used is `local`.
 Go through this [guide](https://sundowndev.github.io/phoneinfoga/getting-started/scanners/) to initiate other required API keys related to this analyzer.